 Sierra Leone is known by tourists for astonishing beaches, Freetown madness and tropical islands.
 But there is much more to Sierra Leone than just the coast; the provinces, also called up line and up country, are a great place to visit and explore.
-One of the cities that is both easy and interesting to visit is Makeni, the place where the yearly Street Child Marathon kicks off.
+One of the cities that is both easy and interesting to visit is Makeni, the hometown of our president Ernest Bai Koroma and the place where the yearly Street Child Marathon kicks off.

 City of Light

 Makeni is a medium sized town in the Bombali district in central Sierra Leone that is mainly inhabited by the Temne tribe.
 Many students live in the city as they attend the University of Makeni.

 When visiting Makeni you can see the potential of how every city could be.
 Streets are orderly, there is no traffic and barely any litter and there’s electricity almost 24/7.
 As it is located in the centre of the country it has more of a land climate.
 Meaning that it is less humid but hotter than in Freetown.

 Go second-hand shopping, hike to the Kunshu river

 In terms of official activities there’s not much to do in Makeni.
 There are no organized tours or set hiking trails.
 That does not mean that you’ll be bored though.
 You can visit the local market and go second-hand shopping.
 If you’re lucky you can find the store with the fake buttocks.
 Or you can buy locally made gara and get an outfit made by one of the tailors, or simply observe and be awed by bags filled with different grains, rice varieties and little heaps of fresh tomatoes, cassava and yams.
 The market is next to the clocktower, which is in the centre of town.
 There’s enough to see and experience by walking around, smelling the air and letting your eyes feast on the daily sights.